Skip to main content

 Foul smell or odor coming from the drains inside the house.
 In most cases, this is caused by a clogged pipe preventing waste from travelling through to the septic tank or because a septic tank pumping is needed.

 Clogged pipes can be a cheap or an expensive repair depending on the gravity of the issue.
 It happens when you flush down things that clog the pipes.
-If the toilet is slow to flush, it is a signal that your septic tank is filling up fast with sludge and this is causing delays in the flushing process.
 Remember to flush only things that are septic-friendly.
 Never flush down coffee grounds, diapers, cooking oil, cigarettes, feminine hygiene products, cat litter, paint or chemicals.

 Over time, solid waste accumulates at the bottom of the tank.
 If not pumped regularly, these solids can build up to a point where they clog the system and lead to blockages.